jiayuehua/blog/_posts/2021-05-05-its-clamping-time.md

-René Rivera pointed out to me that [OpenGL's `clamp` function](https://docs.gl/sl4/clamp) makes the same API mistake, and so C++'s `std::clamp` was probably designed to copy that familiar (if unfortunate API).
+René Rivera pointed out to me that [OpenGL's `clamp` function](https://docs.gl/sl4/clamp) makes the same API mistake, and so C++'s `std::clamp` was probably designed to copy that familiar (if unfortunate) API.

 I noticed something interesting in the OpenGL API docs: